Is the gravel road to Pic de l’Àliga suitable for all vehicles?

 How long is the road to Pic de l’Àliga?

 The ascent begins at the BV-2443 road, near the boundary between Canyelles and Olèrdola.
 The climb to the peak is 3.3 km (2.05 miles) long.
 Starting from an altitude of 261m, the road gains 199 meters of elevation.
-While the average gradient is 6.03%, the profile is uneven, with several sustained sections hitting up to 12%.
-These steeper ramps are often where the gravel is loosest, requiring steady throttle control to avoid wheel spin, especially for front-wheel-drive vehicles.
+While the average gradient is 6.03%, it hits a 12% of maximum gradient through some of the ramps.